Kalyankr/Insincere-questions-classification/README.md

 In this competition, I will develop models that identify and flag insincere questions, more scalable methods to detect toxic and misleading content.

+Functionig of attention layer can be understand from this post https://medium.com/@joealato/attention-in-nlp-734c6fa9d983

 Public leaderboard score  0.70235
 Private leaderboard score is 0.69729